paulsinclair51/briteTest/docs/LiteTest_Framework_Reference.md

     - This keeps the document manageable, avoids overwhelming readers with unrelated detail, and makes the document easier to navigate.

-5. Writing Style Consistency
-   To keep LiteTest documentation clear and easy to read, maintain **parallel structure** within lists and related sentences.
+5. Writing Style Consistency: To keep LiteTest documentation clear and easy to read, maintain **parallel structure** within lists and related sentences.
 In practice:
    - Start list items with the same part of speech (typically a verb).
    - Keep grammatical patterns consistent across bullets.